 Rules for Security: Security guards, a doorman or bouncers in clubs, bars, and lounges, are not given the right under California law to restrain you in a physical fashion.
 They are not able to beat you up or use other forms of force against you.
 If force has been used against you and you have suffered injuries the Security Guard and his employer as well as the property owner may be culpable for your loss.

-Establishing Responsibility Against the Property Owner or Employer Via Vicarious Liability Laws: Another avenue of recovery is based on the legal theory of vicarious liability which holds that “if a servant performs an act within the real or apparent scope of his master’s business then the master will be held liable for any damage caused by the agent against another party”.
-The major emphasis here is whether the actions of the security guard resulting in the harm suffered were within the scope of his employment.
+Establishing Responsibility Against the Property Owner or Employer Via Vicarious Liability Laws: Another avenue of recovery is based on the legal theory of vicarious liability which holds that, “if a servant performs an act within the real or apparent scope of his master’s business then the master will be held liable for any damage caused by the agent against another party.”
+The primary emphasis here is whether the actions of the security guard resulting in the harm suffered were within the scope of his employment.

 Liability Based on Dangerous Instrumentality: The basis of this theory of liability against the employer holds that the owner of a weapon or dangerous instruments should be held accountable for any harm resulting from its use in a negligent fashion.
 For example in a case where the gun of a private security guard goes off in the middle of a dance club resulting in injury to another the employer who provided the gun to the security office would be held responsible.